Flood Warning issued for Caddo by NWS - NewsBreak

 Flood Warning issued for Nacogdoches, Rusk, San Augustine, Shelby by NWS

-Effective: 2023-02-04 21:10:00 CST Expires: 2023-02-05 21:15:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2023-02-08 11:27:00 CST Expires: 2023-02-13 06:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Sunday evening at 915 PM CST.
-Target Area: Nacogdoches; Rusk; San Augustine; Shelby The Flood Warning continues for the following rivers in Texas Attoyac Bayou Near Chireno affecting Rusk, Nacogdoches, San Augustine and Shelby Counties.
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Thursday morning at 1130 AM CST.
+Target Area: Nacogdoches; Rusk; San Augustine; Shelby The Flood Warning continues for the following rivers in Texas Attoyac Bayou Near Chireno affecting Rusk, Shelby, San Augustine and Nacogdoches Counties.
 For the Attoyac Bayou...including Chireno...Minor flooding is forecast.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Attoyac Bayou Near Chireno. * WHEN...Until further notice. * IMPACTS...At 16.0 feet, Expect flooded paths and secondary roadways.
-Move livestock and equipment to higher ground. * ADDITIONAL DETAILS - At 7:30 PM CST Saturday the stage was 17.5 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 7:30 PM CST Saturday was 17.5 feet. - Forecast...The river is expected to rise to a crest of 17.5 feet just after midnight tonight. - Flood stage is 14.0 feet. - Flood History...This crest compares to a previous crest of 17.6 feet on 05/28/2016. - http://www.weather.gov/safety/flood
+FLOOD WARNING NOW IN EFFECT UNTIL MONDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Attoyac Bayou Near Chireno. * WHEN...Until Monday morning. * IMPACTS...At 16.0 feet, Expect flooded paths and secondary roadways.
+Move livestock and equipment to higher ground. * ADDITIONAL DETAILS - At 10:30 AM CST Wednesday the stage was 15.2 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 10:30 AM CST Wednesday was 15.8 feet. - Forecast...The river is expected to fall below flood stage early Sunday afternoon and continue falling to 13.7 feet Monday morning. - Flood stage is 14.0 feet. - Flood History...This crest compares to a previous crest of 14.8 feet on 06/05/2016. - http://www.weather.gov/safety/flood

 Comments / 0